 The picturesque hamlet of Bagno Vignoni also deserves a mention; its centre has developed around a large pool from which thermal waters flow.
 Bagno Vignoni’s waters were known in Etruscan times for their therapeutic and health benefits.

-The Orcia Wine Trail passes from San Quirico to a territory characterized by a gorgeous hilly landscape with an abundance of clay in the gullies and “biancane”, cereal crops, and olive production.
+San Quirico is crossed by the Orcia Wine Trail that winds in this territory characterized by a gorgeous hilly landscape, with an abundance of clay in the gullies and “biancane”, cereal crops and olive production.
 There is also, of course, the presence of vineyards.
 You absolutely must try the area’s typical products, including DOC Orcia Wine, Extra Virgin Olive Oil, pecorino cheese and the famous Cinta Senese.